fbradasc/HOB/README.md

     Message evt;

-    // 1. retrieve the event identifier from the events queue
+    // 1. retrieve the event UID from the events queue
     //
     while (evt << events_queue)
     {